-As a consequence of Theorems \ref{thm:1} and \ref{thm:2}, we obtain that any two multiplane diagrams are related by multiplane moves, band surgeries, and their inverses (see Theorem \ref{thm:uniqueness}).
+As a consequence of Theorems \ref{thm:main1} and \ref{thm:unknotting}, we obtain that any two multiplane diagrams are related by multiplane moves, band surgeries, and their inverses (see Theorem \ref{thm:uniqueness}).
 This motivates the problem of using band surgeries on multiplane diagrams to find bounds for the unknotting numbers of 2--knots discussed in \cite{unknotting_numbers}.
 Question~\ref{ques:unknotting} is motivated by the fact that the bridge index of knots in $S^3$ gives an upper bound to their tunnel number.

 \begin{question} Is there a relationship between the stabilization number of a surface $F\subset S^4$ and the bridge/patch numbers of a bridge multisection of $F$? \end{question}